-- 304. Accordingly, Hardison seeks: (1) a stay of the criminal proceedings against him; (2) to have his convictions quashed; and (3) to have his release ordered.
-Hardison also seeks, under s4 of the Human Rights Act 1998, a declaration that the Misuse of Drugs Act 1971, as administered, is incompatible with his Convention rights. - 305.
-In the first alternative, as the evidence demonstrates that Hardison's sentence is both ordinally and cardinally disproportionate, conflicting with sentencing principles, this Court should: (1) commute his sentence to time served; and (2) order his immediate release. - 306.
-In the second alternative, this Court should certify the following point of law to the House of Lords [Supreme Court] and grant leave to appeal to the House:
+- 304. Accordingly, Hardison seeks: (1) a stay of the criminal proceedings against him; (2) to have his convictions quashed; (3) to have his release ordered; and (4) a declaration, under s4 of the Human Rights Act 1998, that "the Misuse of Drugs Act 1971, as administered by the State, is incompatible with Convention rights". - 305.
+In the first alternative, as the new evidence demonstrates that Hardison's sentence is both ordinally and cardinally disproportionate, this Court should: (1) commute his sentence to time served; and (2) order his immediate release.
+This may require an Appeal against Sentence based on the new evidence.
+If the Court proposes this option, leave should be granted forthwith so that Hardison may prepare arguments. - 306.
+In the second alternative, Hardison requests that this Court certify the following point of law to the House of Lords [Supreme Court] and grant leave to appeal to the House:

-If abuses of power can be shown in the exercise of, or failure to exercise, a statutory discretion by a minister and that discretion requires either a positive or negative resolution of both Houses of Parliament and the application of that abused statutory discretion to a criminal defendant has subjected that defendant to severe inequality of treatment under both common law and the Human Rights Act 1998, is it justiciable?
-And would this abuse make the conviction unsafe?
+Where abuse of power is evident in the exercise of, or failure to exercise, a statutory discretion by the Secretary of State and that exercise of discretion requires approval by either a positive or negative resolution of both Houses of Parliament and the application of that abused statute to a criminal defendant has subjected that defendant to severe inequality of treatment in terms of common law and the Human Rights Act 1998, is the issue justiciable and is that defendant entitled to this Court's protection?